TheWorldAvatar/Viz-Backend-Agent/resources/README.md

 ### 1.1.7 Billing-specific Feature

-When billing is required, users must define a `SHACL` shape for `https://spec.edmcouncil.org/fibo/ontology/FND/ProductsAndServices/PaymentsAndSchedules/PaymentObligation`.
+When billing is required, users must define a `SHACL` shape for `https://spec.edmcouncil.org/fibo/ontology/FND/ProductsAndServices/PaymentsAndSchedules/PaymentObligation` and `https://spec.edmcouncil.org/fibo/ontology/FBC/ProductsAndServices/ClientsAndAccounts/IndividualTransaction`.

+#### 1.1.7.1 PaymentObligation

 This shape must include two Property Shapes:

 1. Provides the requesting party of a contract
 2. Provides the pricing model, which is dependent on the requesting party